-For 2014 we have stepped up and plan to run the 2014 Ultra4 Every Man Challenge in Johnson Valley, California.
-We are also signed up to run the East Coast Regional series.
+For 2014 we have stepped up to run the 2014 Ultra4 Every Man Challenge in Johnson Valley, California.
+We are also running the East Coast Regional series.
 In the 2014 campaign we will be changing from our 715 number to 4517 to match with the Ultra4 Modified numbers.

 Base Vehicle: 2001 Jeep TJ Wrangler, 110" wheelbase, built to meet 2013 Ultra4 Modified chassis requirements by DEAK racing

 RJS seat belts, window nets, and axle limit straps

 Rugged Radio Intercomm & Radio

 4L60E with TransGo 4L60E-3 Manual Valve Body, rebuilt by Tranny Tom

 Front: High Pinion Dana 60, 5.13 gears, lunch box locker, Chevy 3/4-ton rotors/calipers